VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 </nav>
 ```

-Finally, regardless of what page we navigate to we want to be able to
+Finally, regardless of what page we navigate to, we want to be able to
 flash messages to the page.
 Later, we'll use Flask's message flashing system
 to let users know they've successfully logged in or out, registered, or
 produced an error.
 See how the message category will incorporate into the